 The Delano Union School District conducted an analysis of the material differences between the Budgeted Expenditures and the Estimated Actual Expenditures.
 The total budgeted for goal 3 was \$8,290,657.
 The Estimated Actual Expenditures for Goal 3 was \$7,291,109.
 This is a difference of \$999,548.
 The substantive differences were in actions 3.1, 3.2, 3.4, 3.5, 3.8, and 3.9.
 For action 3.1, the district was over budget by \$106,984.
 This is due to an increase in the visual/performing arts program for the district.
 The budget will be adjusted to accommodate this growth.
 Action 3.2 was underbudget by \$132,882.
 This is due to some events funded out of other funding sources.
 Unspent funds will be redirected to other actions.
 Action 3.4 was underbudget by \$139,607 because some of the professional development opportunities were paid with other funding sources.
 Unspent funds will be redirected to other actions within this goal.
 Action 3.5 was over budget by \$116,080 due to the cost increase of technology platforms.
 This budget will be adjusted for next year.
-Action 3.8 was under budget by \$631,617 due to the district using alternate funding sources for the purchase of technology equipment and the cost of some infrastructure items were less than initially projected.
+Action 3.8 was under budget by \$631,617 due to the district using alternate funding sources for the purchase of technology equipment.
 Action 3.9 was under budget \$113,478.
 The district was not able to staff one position this school year.
-There was no material difference for action 3.3, 3.6, 3.7, and 3.10.